Install Agent on UNIX and Linux Using the Discovery Wizard

 To specify the credentials for installing an agent, click Set credentials.
-For detailed instructions, see “Credentials for Installing Agents” in Credentials for Installing Agents or Signing Certificates of Installed Agents.
+For detailed instructions, see "Credentials for Installing Agents" in Setting Credentials for Accessing UNIX and Linux Computers.

-Select a management pool to monitor the UNIX or Linux computer.
+Select a resource pool to monitor the UNIX or Linux computer.

 Click Discover to display the Discovery Progress page.
 The time it takes to finish discovery depends on many factors, such as the criteria specified and the configuration of the environment.
 If a large number (100 or more) of computers are being discovered or agents are being installed, the Operations console will not be usable during discovery and agent installation.